digitalspecialists/halite4/README.md

 [Halite 4](https://www.kaggle.com/c/halite/) was a competitive simulation challenge run by Kaggle in 2020.
 It is a 4 player resource management game where teams create agents to compete against other teams' agents.

 This is the solution from team "KhaVo Dan Gilles Robga Tung".
-In a field of 1143 teams, we placed a provisional 8th at the end of the public phase.
-We hope to remain in the top 10 once the private 7 day phase completes.
+In a field of 1143 teams, we placed 8th and scored a Gold Medal.
 You can read our [solution description](https://www.kaggle.com/c/halite/discussion/183312).
 No ML bot had finished in the top ten of the three forerunner Halite competitions.
+In Halite 4, ML bots finished 5th and 8th.

 Our solution includes code for:
 - A notebook to create a numpy dataset from episode.json's